wp-plugins-mirror/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.1.16 =
+* Improvement: Now performing malware scanning on all uploaded files in real-time.
+* Improvement: Added Web Application Firewall activity to Wordfence summary email.
+* Fix: Now using 503 response code in the page displayed when an IP is locked out.
+* Fix: `wflogs` directory is now correctly removed on uninstall.
+* Fix: Fixed recently introduced bug which caused the Whitelisted 404 URLs feature to no longer work.
+* Fix: Added try/catch to uncaught exception thrown when pinging the API key.
+* Improvement: Improved performance of the Live Traffic page in Firefox.
+* Improvement: Updated GeoIP database.

 = 6.1.15 =
 * Improvement: Removed file-based config caching, added support for caching via WordPress's object cache.